Hanser Alberto Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.64 team ERA that ranks 29th among all league pitching staffs.
+- The Royals' 5.55 team ERA ranks 28th among all MLB pitching staffs.

-- The Royals rank 25th in baseball in home runs allowed (48 total, 1.4 per game).
+- Royals pitchers combine to allow 51 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The Royals are sending Greinke (1-4) to the mound to make his eighth start of the season.
-He is 1-4 with a 5.25 ERA and 25 strikeouts in 36 2/3 innings pitched.
+- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.

 © 2023 Data Skrive.
 All rights reserved.